shalev5252/syntesisProject/README.md

 #### requirements:
-z3 solver- can be installed by running the command: **pip install z3-solver** in the terminal
+z3 solver- can be installed by running the command: **pip install z3-solver** in the terminal tkinter python library for GUI  by running the command: **pip install tk** in the terminal
 #### Project description:

 #### Usage: